htruong/ezpi4me/README.md

 # [EzPi4ME - Getting rid of Intel ME, for mere mortals](http://www.tnhh.net/posts/ezpi4me-intel-me-be-gone.html)

-_The easiest, and most straightforward method to get rid of the Intel ME._
+_The easiest straightforward method to get rid of the Intel ME._

 This project helps you create a Raspberry Pi image that can clean the Intel ME blob from your machine and optionally install Core/libreboot.

-In other words, "me-cleaner for dummies."
+In other words, "me-cleaner and libre firmware for dummies."

 What is the Intel Management Engine/Intel ME?
 --